 LVT vs Laminate Flooring, Which One Is Better?

-When deciding between LVT and laminate flooring, it ultimately comes down to your specific needs and preferences.
+When deciding between LVT vs laminate flooring, it ultimately comes down to your specific needs and preferences.
 LVT is known for its superior water resistance, making it ideal for areas like kitchens and bathrooms.
 On the other hand, laminate often offers a more authentic wood-like appearance at a lower cost.
 In terms of durability, both are fairly robust, but LVT tends to handle moisture and heavy traffic slightly better.
 Overall, LVT might be the better option for households seeking practicality, while laminate suits those prioritising aesthetics on a budget.

 For those seeking the optimal balance of quality and budget, exploring TEKA Flooring’s offerings in both Laminate and LVT Flooring could unveil the perfect solution.
 If you ask, “is LVT better than laminate”?
 Well, the answer lies in your needs and room planning preferences.